oguzhan-prplbx/xkcdApp/README.md

 ## Overview
 In this blog post, we will create a small Django application and dockerize it.
-Then we will be using the docker image to deploy the appliction to AWS Elastic Conatiner Service with Auto Scaling.
+Then we will be using the docker image to deploy the appliction to AWS Elastic Container Service with Auto Scaling.

 Django's sessions will be stored on a AWS ElastiCache Redis server to avoid hitting the database too much.
 We will also be using AWS Systems Manager Parameter Store to store our application secrets such as database credentials.